 Our rough schedule and loose plan had completely gone to shit.
 We’d only make it to the top of this mountain if the terrain allowed it.
 On the third day, the odds were stacking up against us hard and fast.
 Roadblocks were left, right and centre.

-"Ah, we're going to have to go back, not safe," the lead porter said a little too casually as we snaked along the side of a risky ridgeline.
+“Ah, we’re going to have to go back, not safe,” the lead porter quipped (a little too casually) as we snaked along the side of a risky ridgeline.

 I peered down over his shoulder.
 Nothing.
-The earth under our feet fell away just a stone's throw ahead of us, opening up a chasm of space that dropped hundreds of metres down to the valley below.
-This definitely wasn't the place to lose your balance.
+The earth under our feet which barely clung to the cliffside fell away just a stone’s throw ahead of us, opening up a chasm of space that dropped hundreds of metres down to the valley below.
+This definitely wasn’t the place to lose your balance.

 Jesus, I thought, if my mother could see me now she’d kill me herself.

 Target in sight

 That very same day, after surviving a variety of the mountain’s initiation rituals, we eventually laid eyes on Kabangama’s peak for the first time.
 And that very same day, our worst fears were seemingly realised.

 Not knowing what you’re climbing leaves the fate of a successful summit to the mercy of nature, even more so than ever.
 Provided we navigated the mess that was the unhinged jungle, scrambled and scurried across sketchy ridgelines and bush-bashed our way through thorn-riddled forests, it was entirely possible that the summit of this mountain would, quite simply, be impossible.
 Up until now, we were essentially in the dark.